WindowsAzure-Preview/HOL-UploadVMsFromOnPremiseToCloud/HOL.md

 	![Connecting to the Virtual Machine](images/Do-You-Want-To-Save-This-file-dialog.png?raw=true "Connecting to the Virtual Machine")

-	>Note: For the purpose of this lab, the DC01 represents the on-premise environment.
+	>**Note**: For the purpose of this lab, the DC01 represents the on-premise environment.
 You will _upload_ a vhd-file from DC01 to the storage account in Azure.

 1. Log on to the DC01 with the credentials: